keystonejs/keystone/docs/pages/blog/new-access-control.md

 });
 ```

+{% hint kind="tip" %}
-!> If you have used static access control to exclude operations from you GraphQL API, update those lists to use the `graphql.omit` configuration option instead.
+If you have used static access control to exclude operations from you GraphQL API, update those lists to use the `graphql.omit` configuration option instead.
+{% /hint %}

 ## Queries never throw Access Denied